Lordship Lane, Southwark

 Lordship Lane is an ancient thoroughfare, once rural, in East Dulwich, a suburb of the London Borough of Southwark in southeast London, England, and forms part of the A2216.

 It runs north–south from Goose Green to Wood Vale.
-The Lordship Lane & North Cross Road area now has a wide selection of bars, restaurants and specialist retailers for the 'foodie' market.
+The Lordship Lane and North Cross Road area now has a wide selection of bars, restaurants and specialist retailers for the 'foodie' market.

 Points of interest

 The architecturally meritorious Dulwich Library, which opened on 24 November 1897, is on the lane.
 Lordship Lane is also home of the unusual listed building, the so-called "Concrete House".

 The children's author, Enid Blyton was born on 11 August 1897 above a shop in Lordship Lane.
 A Southwark Blue Plaque was placed there in 2003 (above 352–356 Lordship Lane, near the library).

 The Concrete House

 One of the most architecturally interesting buildings in the area is at 549 Lordship Lane.
 The so-called "Concrete House" grade II listed building and is an example of a 19th-century concrete house.
 It was built in 1873 by Charles Drake of the Patent Concrete Building Company.
 In 1867, the builder had patented the use of iron panels for shuttering rather than timber.
 It is listed on English Heritage's Buildings At Risk register.
 Southwark Council refused permission for its demolition.

 Derelict for many years it has now been restored with the help of the Heritage of London Trust into 5 flats, to be managed by Hexagon Housing Association.
 The Duke of Gloucester opened the completed building on 13 June 2013.